-This page contains tips for both IBM ESS and STK SVA/V2X devices
+This page contains tips for both IBM ESS and STK SVA/V2X devices.
+These devices are probably obsolete now, so this page will not be updated.

-If you buy an ESS from IBM they will configure it for you, or you can configure it yourself through Storwatch, which is a web browser application.
+If you buy a second hand ESS, it may be preconfigured, or you can configure it yourself through Storwatch, which is a web browser application.
 The configuration can be very flexible, so if you configure the boxes yourself, then its easy to get carried away.
 I'd suggest you decide up front on a standard configuration for each array and stick to it.
 You will need to do this, even if your vendor does the configuration for you.

 It would be best if the UCB total was a factor of x'FF', then you can add multiple subsystems in the same address range, and not waste addresses.
 Reasonable factors are x'2F', x'3F' and x'7F', which allow 4, 3 and 2 subsystems per range respectively.